Pilot Project Neophytes Reppischtal

 Naturnetz Mittelland

-The successes are already evident.
-In many areas that were heavily infested with invasive alien plants at the beginning of the project phase, only a few individual plants can be found, which can be quickly weeded with little effort.
+The successes are evident.
+In many areas that were heavily infested with invasive non-native plants at the beginning of the project phase, only a few individual plants can be found, which can be quickly weeded with little effort.
 A follow-up phase is gradually emerging in which complex and time-consuming group operations can be dispensed with.

 Nevertheless, certain species are very persistent.
 These include, for example, fleabane (Erigeron annuus) in which the plants were able to store thousands of seeds in the soil in the years before the pilot project.
 Studies carried out as part of the project indicate that this seed supply is considerable and can therefore significantly prolong weeding work.
 The results also suggest, however, that the seed dispersal potential in the surrounding area is much lower than previously assumed.
 The same problems are evidently also evident in the lesser-known goat's rue (Galega officinalis).
 In such areas, there is no other option than to weed the emerging plants every year, as replacing the topsoil with uncontaminated soil is too expensive and usually not feasible.